laurensdw/Part-3-Course-Project/README.md

   - Descriptive headings are present.
   - All unique variables are in unique columns.
   - There are no duplicate columns.

+The abovementioned steps are all present in the run_analysis.R script.
+If this script is ran, all these steps are executed sequentially and the tidy dataset is written to an output file in .txt format.

 # For each record it is provided: